coilysiren/firestarter/readme.md

         __init__.py
         utils.py

-Lib (short for Library) contains python code!
+The lib(rary) contains python code!
 Python functionality can be placed inside of main.py but please do not do that.
 Instead put it in `lib/`.

 The main file in our library is `utils.py`.
 Arbitrary python code goes in here, such as a small function for loading files. `__init__.py` is [package marker](https://docs.python.org/2/tutorial/modules.html#packages) and not somewhere you should be putting code (unless you know what you are doing).